 “We provide a fully-automated, end-to-end digital solution to purchase a vehicle directly from a private seller without having to go to a bank,” explained AutoArriba vice president Galen Gower.

 Previously, Gower says consumers could only secure financing for private auto sales through a bank, which could prove problematic.

 “You could go into the bank and they could take three or four days to get the loan completed, and by the time you go back to the buyer the vehicle may or may not still be there,” he said.
 “Our process allows the consumer to apply, get approved and get money into the seller’s hand within a 24 hour period, all digitally without going to a bank.”

-“You either buy the vehicle first or you apply without a vehicle and get pre-approval,” said Gower.
-“Once we have the vehicle information we’ll schedule an inspection with the seller within the next 24 hours, the inspector will send us a report back, and if the report says the vehicle condition is to consumer’s standards we will generate the contract.”
+“You either buy the vehicle first or you apply without a vehicle and get a pre-approval,” said Gower.
+“Once we have the vehicle information we’ll schedule an inspection with the seller within the next 24 hours, the inspector will send us a report back, and if the report says the vehicle condition is to the consumer’s standards we will generate the contract.”

 That contract is provided electronically on the AutoArriba website or smartphone application, and can be signed digitally without requiring a bank branch visit.